-Natalie Ram is an assistant professor at the University of Baltimore School of Law, where she is also the associate director of the law school's Center for Medicine and Law.
-Her primary research and teaching interests lie at the intersection of bioethics and the law.
+Natalie Ram is associate professor at the University of Maryland Carey School of Law, and a 2021 Greenwall Faculty Scholar in Bioethics.
+Her primary research and teaching interests lie at the intersection of biotechnology and the law.
 Ram earned an A.B. in public and international affairs from Princeton University.
 She received her J.D. from Yale Law School.
 After law school, Ram clerked for Judge Guido Calabresi of the U.S. Court of Appeals for the Second Circuit and then for Justice Stephen G. Breyer of the Supreme Court of the United States.
 Ram also worked for Morrison & Foerster LLP, where she was a member of the firm's Appellate and Supreme Court litigation group.
-Ram's scholarship has appeared or is forthcoming in Columbia Law Review, Harvard Law Review, Stanford Law Review, Northwestern University Law Review, and Iowa Law Review.
+Ram's scholarship has appeared or is forthcoming in both legal and scientific publications, including Harvard Law Review, Columbia Law Review, Virginia Law Review, Northwestern University Law Review, Science, and Nature Biotechnology.